ipums/ipums.github.io/_posts/2017-08-09-Flame-Graphs-Performance-Tuning-Made-Easy.md

 The standard approach to learning more about a difficult performance issue for decades now has been to use a profiling tool, instrumenting your executable and generating call graphs or lists of calls sorted by time spent.
 Indeed, this approach can be fruitful, but it can also be rather tedious to read over the archaic output, which as your application gets larger becomes harder and harder for a human to parse.

-With this sort of profiling it can start to like we're stuck in ancient computing times.
+With this sort of profiling it can start to feel like we're stuck in ancient computing times.
 You know, when we made do with forty columns and ALL CAPITAL LETTERS on our computers.
 It's true that in ancienttimesscribesdidnotusespacesorpunctuation and somehow we got by.
 But there was room for improvement.
 In the world of performance profiling, flame graphs built on profiler output is a similar advancement.

 #### Flame Graphs: Spot the Slow Parts Quickly, Without the Guesswork